HuyaneMatsu/hata/docs/topics/components.md

 #### Using multiple custom id

-Using multiple string or regex `custom_id`-s work as well.
+Using multiple strings or regex `custom_id`-s work as well.
 Here is a simple poison chooser example for multiple string.
-This example, could have be done, with a regex as well, but an advantage of strings, that their lookup is `O(1)`, meanwhile regex ones are `O(n)`.
+This example could have been done with regex as well, but an advantage of strings is that their lookup time is `O(1)`, meanwhile regex ones are `O(n)`.

 ```py